CLEAR: Paschen-$\beta$ Star Formation Rates and Dust Attenuation of Low Redshift Galaxies

 \section{Introduction}

-Star formation rates (SFRs) are a critical quantity in the understanding of galaxy evolution.
-There exist several different methods of estimating SFR in a given galaxy, the most direct of which is counting identifiable stars of a specific age.
+Star-formation rates (SFRs) are a critical quantity in the understanding of galaxy evolution.
+There exist several different methods of estimating SFR in a given galaxy, the most direct of which is counting identifiable stars of a specific age \citep{kenn12}.
 With current instrumentation, this method of star counting is limited to the most immediate of Milky Way satellites.
 In more distant galaxies, the primary methods of measuring SFRs are using continuum and emission-line tracers \citep[e.g.,][]{kenn12}.

-Near-ultraviolet (UV) continuum observations of a galaxy measure the photospheric emission of massive young stars that formed within the last 10-200~Myr, and so the UV continuum acts as a direct tracer of recent star formation \citep{kenn12}.
+Near-ultraviolet (UV) continuum observations of a galaxy measure the photospheric emission of massive young stars, and so the UV continuum acts as a direct tracer of recent star-formation, timescales of order hundreds of Myr \citep{kenn12,redd12}.
 However, UV continuum observations are highly sensitive to attenuation by interstellar dust.
 In principle, this attenuation can be corrected using the UV slope $\beta$, but in practice the unknown intrinsic UV slope and differences in the UV shape of different attenuation laws complicate this approach \citep[e.g.,][]{salim20}.
-Another approach is to add the reprocessed IR emission to the observed UV continuum for a "ladder" SFR \citep{wuyt11,whit14}, but this is similarly complicated by UV optical depth effects and/or potential anisotropy of the IR emission.
+Another approach is to add the reprocessed IR emission to the observed UV continuum for a "ladder" SFR \citep{wuyt11,whit14}, but this is similarly complicated by UV optical depth effects and/or potential anisotropy of the IR emission \citep{kenn12,barr19}.